seymourlabs/openfaas-template-php/README.md

 - Write ARM templates to run on the Raspberry Pi's (try and still get this working with phalcon)
 - Maybe deprecate 5.6 dockerfile?
 - Maybe remove the core php-extension and vendor stuff?
-- Make composer optional - looks like the `index.php` would fail if a composer file wasn't initialised
 - Don't run everything as root, create a user and run the watchdog from that

 ## Contributing